 I consistently recommend having your WordPress site separate from your podcast host.
-I have briefly highlighted a few of my favorite web hosting companies for WordPress, but I wanted to go a little deeper and give you my full list of recommendations.
+I have briefly highlighted a few of the best web hosting companies for WordPress on other posts, but I wanted to go a little deeper and give you my full list of recommendations.

-I’ll recommend website and WordPress hosts that have proven to work well for podcasters and bloggers.
-I have personally used all but two of them.
+I’ll recommend website and WordPress hosting providers that have proven to work well for podcasters and bloggers.
+As of February 2024 I have personally used all but one of them.

 The prices tend to vary by how many resources they allocate to you and how many additional features are included.
 Things that tend to increase the price and performance are RAM, CPU, SSD vs HDD, CDNs, staging sites, WordPress optimization, and more.

 I have found that a little extra cost not only allows your site to handle more users but also makes it easier to manage, saving you time.